swarnpriya/eBPF_notes/aya_rust_ebpf.md

   char _license[] SEC("license") = "GPL";
   ```
+  In Rust:
-  In Rust: log the source IP address of incoming packets.
+  Log the source IP address of incoming packets.
 So we'll need to:

   (1) Read the Ethernet header to determine if we're dealing with an IPv4 packet, else terminate parsing.

   (2) Read the source IP Address from the IPv4 header.
   ```
   #![no_std]
   #![no_main]